Oh, that white crystaline goodness, it is so good, so yummy.... so addictive, so bad for me!

 Increased flexibility

-Relief of migraine and stress or tension headaches
+Relief of migraine and stress or tension

 Reduce scar tissue